kebaldwi/DNAC-TEMPLATES/README.md

 ### Workflows

 * [PnP Workflow](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/PnP-Workflow.md#pnp-workflow) - This section explains the overall Plug and Play Methodology
-* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use in bringing various devices under Cisco Catalyst Center management
+* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in Cisco Catalyst Center and their use in bringing various devices under Cisco Catalyst Center management
 * [DayN Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing (Day-N) changes to the network

 ### Templating

-* [Building Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/Templates.md#building-templates) - This section will explain how to build a template on DNAC from scratch
+* [Building Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/Templates.md#building-templates) - This section will explain how to build a template on Cisco Catalyst Center from scratch

 #### Velocity Language